The Story of Temple Drake: Plot

 Temple Drake, the reckless granddaughter of a prominent judge in a small Mississippi town, refuses to marry her lawyer boyfriend, Stephen Benbow.
 This earns her a reputation in the town as a seductress.
 On the night of a town dance, Temple declines Stephen's proposal for a second time, and instead goes out with one of her suitors, Toddy Gowan.
 Toddy, who has been drinking, crashes their car near a dilapidated plantation home occupied by a speakeasy run by a man named Lee Goodwin.
 Trigger, a gangster and bootlegger at the speakeasy, forces Temple and Toddy into the house.
-Toddy, drunk and injured, attempts to fight Trigger, but Trigger knocks him unconscious.
+Toddy, drunk and injured, attempts to fight off another drunk, who has grabbed at Temple, but the drunk knocks him unconscious.
 Temple tries to flee, but Trigger insists she spend the night.
 Lee's wife, Ruby, suggests that Temple sleep in the barn, and arranges for a young man named Tommy to stand watch.

 At dawn, Trigger shoots Tommy to death before raping Temple in the barn.
 Trigger proceeds to kidnap Temple, making her his gun moll, and brings her to a brothel in the city run by a woman named Reba.
 Meanwhile, Toddy awakens in a warehouse and skips town.
 Newspapers erroneously report that the missing Temple has traveled to Pennsylvania to visit family.
 At the speakeasy, Lee is arrested for Tommy's murder, and Stephen is appointed as his lawyer.
 Fearing for his life, Lee refuses to implicate Trigger in Tommy's murder.
 Ruby, however, directs Stephen to search for Trigger at Reba's home.

 Stephen tracks down Trigger to Reba's address, and finds Temple there, dressed in a negligee.
 Fearing that Trigger will kill Stephen, Temple falsely assures Stephen that she willingly went with him.
 Stephen believes her, and serves them summons for Tommy's murder trial.
 After Stephen leaves, Temple tries to escape, only to be attacked by Trigger.
 In the melee, Temple wrests his gun and shoots him to death.

 Temple returns to her hometown, and near the conclusion of the trial, she begs Stephen to dismiss her from testifying.
 He denies her wish, and forces her to take the stand in court, but, out of his love for her, he is unable to question her about Trigger.
 Despite his lack of questioning, Temple openly confesses everything that happened, including her witnessing Tommy's murder, her rape, and her murder of Trigger.
 At the end of her confession, she loses consciousness, and Stephen carries her out of the courtroom.